-PFAS is the abbreviation of per- and polyfluoroalkyl substances.
+PFAS is a collective name and stands for per- and polyfluoroalkyl substances.
 This group of chemical substances is man-made and does not occur naturally in the environment.
-PFAS can have negative effects on the environment and health.
-Well-known examples of PFAS are PFOA (perfluorooctanoic acid), PFOS (perfluorooctane sulfonates/perfluorooctane sulfonic acid) and GenX substances.
-The exact number of different PFASs produced by humans is not known.
-The OECD (Organisation for Economic Co-operation and Development) has identified more than 4,000 PFASs, but there may be more.
-There is also a lack of clarity in science as to which substances exactly are PFASs and which are not.
+PFAS can have a negative effect on the environment and health.
+Well-known examples of PFAS are PFOA perfluoro octanoic acid, PFOS perfluorooctane sulfonates (perfluorooctane sulfonic acid) and GenX substances.
+The exact number of different PFAS produced by humans is not known.
+The OECD Organisation for Economic Co-operation and Development has identified more than 4,000 PFAS, but there may be more.
+There is also a lack of clarity in science as to which substances exactly are PFAS and which are not.

 What is PFAS used for?

-PFASs have useful properties: they are for example water, grease and dirt repellent.
-They are found in various products, including lubricants, food packaging materials, fire-fighting foam, non-stick coatings on pans, clothing, textiles and cosmetics.
+PFAS have useful properties: they are water, grease and dirt repellent.
+They are found in various products, including lubricants, food packaging materials, extinguishing foam, non-stick coatings on pans, clothing, textiles and cosmetics.
 They are also used in various industrial applications and processes.
-PFAS may also be used in other ways that are currently not known.
+PFAS may also be used in other ways.

 The substances are released into the environment through emissions from factories that make or use the substances.
-It can also be released into the environment through the use of PFAS-containing products, such as fire-fighting foams, textile impregnation agents, lubricants, or when PFAS-containing products are disposed of as waste.
+It can also be released into the environment through the use of PFAS-containing products, such as fire-fighting foams, textile impregnation agents, lubricants, or PFAS-containing products, which can be disposed of as waste.

-RIVM also conducts scientific research into PFAS.
-In 2018, for example, RIVM carried out research into the possibilities of estimating the harmfulness of mixtures of different PFASs.
+RIVM also conducts scientific research into PFAS that has not been commissioned.
+In 2018, for example, RIVM carried out research into the possibilities of estimating the harmfulness of mixtures of different PFAS.
 In 2019, RIVM carried out a literature study into PFAS in food contact materials.

-RIVM also advises policy departments in drawing up a policy to minimise the adverse effects of PFAS, for example within the National Substances Policy, the European REACH and food safety regulations, the Water Framework Directive and the EU European Union Drinking Water Directive.
+RIVM also advises policy departments in drawing up policy to limit the adverse effects of PFAS, for example within the National Substances Policy, the European REACH and food safety regulations, the Water Framework Directive and the EU European Union Drinking Water Directive.
 RIVM does this, for example, by making relevant knowledge available.
-Within the REACH legislation, RIVM recently asked for more information on the possible carcinogenicity and accumulation of GenX substances in humans, for example, and the GenX substances were identified as European Substances of Very High Concern (SVHC) at the proposal of the Dutch government, prepared by RIVM.
+Within the REACH legislation, RIVM recently asked for more information on the possible carcinogenicity and accumulation of GenX substances in humans, for example, and the GenX substances were identified as European Substances of Very High Concern (SVHC) at the proposal of the Dutch government.

-RIVM will calculate temporary background value for PFAS in soil
+Temporary background values for PFAS in Dutch soil